|

 This risky new business was defined by its booms and busts and was tailor made for the skill and nerve of the frontier gamblers who knew when to hold 'em and when to fold 'em.
 Their "hole card" was the information found with the drill bit.
 Their constant quest was for a stake; wildcatting was a capital intensive game.

-Meanwhile, Hunt tied up and eventually bought the local title companies, controlling transfers while he contracted the facilities necessary for the transportation to the refineries.
-He persuaded Dad's investors to settle for a proportional fraction of their interests, keeping the matter out of the court and allowing them all to begin making money.
+H.L.
+Hunt, a rich, handsome, and young Arkansas poker player, (cigar smoker, third from the right) tied up the local title companies, dominating leasing while he contracted the facilities necessary for the transportation to the refineries.
+He gave Joiner a million dollars for his interests and persuaded Dad's investors to settle for a proportional fraction of their interests, keeping the matter out of the court and allowing them all to make money.
+Wildcatter to the end, Joiner blew the million searching for a new field in West Texas.

 Unlike Texas' first great oil field, Spindletop's little salt dome, whose riches produced Texaco and Gulf, the East Texas field covered hundreds of square miles owned by thousands of small farmers who benefited financially.
 Though Hunt was the big winner in the play, lots of other small companies and independents joined in the development, including my grandfather.

-The East Texas Boom went on for years, and after Texas Ranger Lone Wolf tamed the region, city wives brought their families to join their husbands in camp, like pioneer days before.
+The East Texas Boom went on for years, and once Texas Ranger Lone Wolf Gonzaullas tamed the region, city wives brought their families to join their husbands in camp, like pioneer days before.
 I have a treasured copy of Michael T. Halbouty's, The Last Boom, which was given to me by my grandmother.
 She noted in the margin next to a description of the tent community near Kilgore that she had the only tent with a floor, including the Hunts'.
-More boomtown |
+More boomtown